I.4.1 Legal Framework

 - Implementing acts and delegated acts adopted in accordance with the aforementioned regulations;

-- Other regulations and directives applicable to the implementation of projects co-funded by the ERDF;
+- Other regulations, directives, decisions and rulings applicable to the implementation of projects co-funded by the ERDF;

 All above regulations are available in their latest version in the EUR-Lex database of European Union Law at https://eur-lex.europa.eu/homepage.html.